 - strengthened metabolism, allowing for the natural burning of more calories throughout the day;

 - stronger bones, which may reduce the risk of developing osteoporosis.

-If we can teach our female clients the basic tenets of how muscular mass develops, and allay their fears of becoming too massive in terms of bulk, we will hopefully continue to see a shift towards more positive acceptance of lean, strong and appropriately feminine body types.
+If we can teach our female clients the basic tenets of how muscular mass develops, and allay their fears of becoming too massive in terms of bulk, we will hopefully continue to see a shift toward more positive acceptance of lean, strong, and appropriately feminine body types.
 Muscle can be beautiful.
 Spread the word!